 claiming that the judge erred in (1) interpreting the first complaint rule to require the disclosure of the perpetrator's identity to the first complaint witness and allowing a police officer to testify as the first complaint witness; (2) allowing the complainant to testify to multiple disclosures of the sexual assault in violation of Commonwealth v.
 King, 445 Mass.
 217(2005), cert. denied, 546 U.S. 1216 (2006), and its progeny; and (3) precluding expert testimony in support of her defense based on battered woman syndrome.
 We conclude that the essential feature of first complaint evidence is the report of a sexual assault, not the identity of the perpetrator.
 Consequently, the admission of the police officer's testimony as first complaint evidence was error, which, after viewing the evidence as a whole was prejudicial.
 We conclude also that the judge erred.

 This judgment of the Supreme Judicial Court reversed the defendant’s convictions for three counts of aggravated rape of a child.

-If you want to learn more about crime classifications and how they impact your case, you should contact a criminal defense attorney.
-Boston Criminal Defense Attorney Edward Molari can provide you with legal advice that may help reduce the punishment or lessen the charge.
+If you are facing a rape or sexual assault charge, it is important to consult with a criminal defense attorney who can catch errors made by the prosecution or presiding judge so your rights are protected under the Massachusetts Law.
+Contact a criminal defense attorney, who understands all aspects of the first complaint doctrine and can develop a strong defense strategy that will help your case.
+Boston Criminal Defense Attorney, Edward Molari can provide you with legal advice that may help reduce the punishment or lessen the charge.
 He cares about your situation and provides personalized legal services in every case.
-Contact Attorney Edward Molari at 617-942-1532 for a free consultation.
+Contact Attorney, Edward Molari at 617-942-1532 for a free consultation.